10maurycy10/10maurycy10.github.io/content/projects/fast_cyanotype/index.md

 tags: ["chemistry", "photography"]
 ---

-As far as I'm aware, this is the most sensitive cyanotype formula on the internet, and it is getting into the range of usability for in-camera photography (ISO 0.0001): <!-- more -->
+As far as I'm aware, this is the most sensitive cyanotype formula on the internet, and is just about usable for in-camera photography (ISO 0.0001): <!-- more -->

 |Sensitizer:|(by mass)|
 |-|-|